tjanas94/vibefeeder/.ai/api-plan.md

 **Business Rules:**

-- User must have at least one feed
 - Must have at least one article published in the last 24 hours
 - Summary generation timeout: 60 seconds
 - If AI API fails, retry once before returning error

 **Validation Process:**

-1. Check user has feeds: `SELECT COUNT(*) FROM feeds WHERE user_id = ?`
-2. If count = 0, return error "You must add at least one RSS feed before generating a summary"
-3. Query articles from last 24 hours across all user feeds
+1. Query articles from last 24 hours across all user feeds
-4. If no articles found, return error "No articles found from the last 24 hours"
+2. If no articles found, return error "No articles found from the last 24 hours"
-5. Prepare articles for AI API (format: title, content, published date)
+3. Prepare articles for AI API (format: title, content, published date)
-6. Call OpenRouter AI API with timeout
+4. Call OpenRouter AI API with timeout
-7. If timeout or error, retry once
+5. If timeout or error, retry once
-8. If still fails, return error "Failed to generate summary.
+6. If still fails, return error "Failed to generate summary.
 Please try again later."
-9. Save summary to database
+7. Save summary to database
-10. Return rendered summary
+8. Return rendered summary

 ### 4.2 Business Logic Implementation